Homeschooling VS Distance Education

 Teachers prepare the programs for the year in advance, and set their classes' lessons and assessments according to the Australian Curriculum.
 Modifications may be made based on individual student's abilities, but students are expected to complete the work set and submit according to set deadlines.

-Does my child receive reports?
+Can my child receive Semester reports?

 Home Schooling